-How to get certificates signed by a third-party
+How to obtain certificates signed by a third-party for inter-Splunk communication

 - For Windows, the Splunk Enterprise directory is at

 C:\Program Files\Splunkby default.

 - For most *nix platforms, the default installation directory is at

 - For Mac OS, it is